Here Are 3 Proven Ways To Make Money Online And 3 Ideas To Avoid

 1. Build An Audience or Group

-I recently wrote an article about a young writer quitting her job to go freelance full-time.
+I previously wrote an article about a young writer quitting her job to go freelance full-time.
 In the piece, I discussed the importance of her audience size – a fact she oddly left out of her story – and how vital her 23K followers were to making money while being self-employed.

 Denning suggests building an audience in the following ways, the first being to create a group.